Kansas City man sentenced for fatally stabbing mother of 4 in 2018

-JACKSON COUNTY, MO (KCTV) -- A Kansas City man has been sentenced to 23 years in prison for fatally stabbing a mother of four in 2018.
+JACKSON COUNTY, Missouri (KCTV) -- A Kansas City man has been sentenced to 23 years in prison for fatally stabbing a mother of four in 2018.

 Xzavier C. McDowell, now 20 years old, had pleaded guilty in February 2020 to second-degree murder and armed criminal action.